New movies and shows to watch on Apple TV+ this weekend | Curated

 New movies and shows to watch on Apple TV+ this weekend

-Spending the weekend with Apple TV+ might not be a bad idea this time around.
+How about you spend the weekend with Apple TV+ this time around?

-The streaming service has released a new Tom Hanks-led film about a man, his dog, robot, and an apocalyptic wasteland Earth.

-There’s also the new season of the show centring around budding writer Emily Dickinson, and a star-studded roster from last week including Jennifer Aniston, Steve Carrell, Reese Witherspoon, and O’Shea Jackson Jr.
+The new critically acclaimed Apple Original series starring Will Ferrell and Paul Rudd makes its global debut (the first three episodes), along with the family series Snoopy in Space, and new episodes of The Morning Show, Dickinson, Dr. Brain, and much more.

 - You might also like: